-Clockwork motors have the advantage of being self-contained and extremely simple.
-If only a small amount of power is needed, the model may be driven direct from the driving spindle of the motor or through a belt running over two pulleys of the same size, giving what is described as a 1:1 (one-to-one) ratio.
+Clockwork motors have the advantage of being self-contained and extremely simple. if only a small amount of power is needed, the model may be driven direct from the driving spindle of the motor or through a belt running over two pulleys of the same size, giving what is described as a 1:1 (one-to-one) ratio.
 Greater power can be obtained by a reduction in the speed of the drive, which can be produced in a simple manner by connecting a small pulley on the motor to a larger pulley by means of a belt.
 Thus if a 1" Pulley is made to drive a 3" Pulley, a reduction ratio of approximately 1:3 is obtained.
 This means that the driven shaft will take about three times the load that the driving shaft would handle, but will rotate at only one-third of the speed.
 Rubber bands are better than Cord for driving belts for most purposes.

 Electric motors have the advantage of giving long continuous runs.
-Their speed is much higher than that of clockwork motors, and this makes it possible to employ higher reduction ratios and advantage by gearing.
-To operate a slow-moving model demanding great power, such as a traction engine, gears that will provide a considerable reduction must be used.
-For example, a Worm meshed with a 1/2" Pinion will give 1:19 reduction; while a Worm meshed
+Their speed is much higher than that of clockwork motors, and this makes it possible to employ higher reduction ratios and thus obtain greater power.

+With the larger Outfits, belt drive can be replaced with advantage by gearing.
+To operate a slow moving model demanding great power, such as a traction engine, gears that will provide a considerable reduction must be used.
+For example, a Worm meshed with a $\frac{1}{2}$ " Pinion will give 1:19 reduction; while a Worm meshed with a 57-teeth Gear will give a 1:57 reduction.